Advertise with us

 • Director Steven Spielberg famously filmed several key scenes for the movie "Jaws" in and around Martha's Vineyard in 1974.
 Edgartown starred as the location for Amity island town center, while the famous harbor scene where the Orca sets sail was filmed in Menemsha.

-• Martha's Vineyard residents have always been known for their rebellious independent spirit and, as late as 1977, a disgruntled citizenry once again were making plans to secede from the Commonwealth of Massachusetts and the United States of America.
+• Martha's Vineyard residents have always been known for their rebellious independent spirit.
+As late as 1977 a disgruntled citizenry were making plans to secede from the Commonwealth of Massachusetts and the United States of America.

 • Famous comedy actor John Belushi, who died in 1982, is buried in the Martha's Vineyard town of Chilmark, where fans and visitors still flock to his grave to pay their respects.